-If you’ve ever owned a vehicle that was getting anywhere close to the age where the manufacturer’s warranty was up, you no doubt were bombarded with mailings trying to get you to buy an extended car warranty or “vehicle service contract.”
+If you’ve ever owned a vehicle that was getting anywhere close to the end of the manufacturer’s warranty, you were likely bombarded with mailings trying to get you to buy an extended warranty or “vehicle service contract.”

-But are these extended warranties worth it?
-Money expert Clark Howard has some thoughts on them and some advice that could save you a lot of money…
+Are these extended warranties worth it?
+Money expert Clark Howard has some thoughts on them and some advice that could save you a lot of money.

 Why Extended Auto Warranties Should Make You Think Twice

 “Extended car warranties and auto repair service plans can be enticing in an era when people are keeping their cars longer.
 But I say most of the time they’re a waste of your money,” Clark says.

 And those mailers are almost certainly trying to sell you a vehicle service plan — not a true warranty.
 The Federal Trade Commission says that an extended warranty is included in the purchase price of a vehicle, while a vehicle service contract is not.

 “The typical selling price on an auto repair service plan is up to $3,000,” Clark says.